 Convenient Hotels

-While in Bruges, you’ll most likely want to stay in the pedestrianised streets of the old town near Market Square.
+You’ll most likely want to stay in the pedestrianised streets of the old town near Market Square.
 This area comprises two districts called Steenstraat Quarter and Burg Quarter.

 I suggest staying at Boutique Hotel Sablon in Steenstraat Quarter as this is a 4-minute walk to Market Square.